 When done right, logos can become a part of your consumers’ day-to-day lives, set trends and even influence pop culture.
-Whether you’re just starting out, going through a rebranding process, or simply curious about logo design, we’ve compiled a list of the 25 best logos to get you inspired.
+From tech logos to podcast logos, there is so much to explore.
+Whether you’re just starting out, going through a rebranding process or simply curious about logo design, we’ve compiled a list of the 25 best logos to get you inspired.

 No ‘best logos’ list can be complete without including the renowned Apple symbol, which is certainly one of the most recognizable and trusted logos (and companies) of our time.
 The bitten apple design as we know it today was first created by designer Rob Janoff in 1977 as a redesign of the original logo created in 1976 which depicted Isaac Newton under an apple tree.

 In its first composition, the apple-shaped logo had bold rainbow stripes as Apple had just launched the first home computer displaying color graphics.
 It wasn’t until the launch of the iMac in 1998 that the logo was shifted to all black—a sleeker and more modernized version, which today appears in gray.

 According to Janoff, he strategically designed the apple with the bite to differentiate it from appearing like a cherry, especially when scaled to a smaller size—an important thing to remember when designing your logo.
 Simple, effective and instantly noticeable, it is one of the most famous logos in the world and synonymous with their products and brand identity.

 It doesn’t matter where you are in the world, or what language you speak, the unmistakable Nike swoosh can be identified anywhere.
 Arguably one of the best logos of all time, it was incredibly designed by Carolyn Davidson, a student at the time who was paid a total of $35.00 for her design (don’t worry, she has since recouped on her work).